Library Resources - Spring 2021

 Library faculty and staff continue to provide resources needed for all Hokies to get their work done by offering online access to materials for research, teaching, and learning.
 University Libraries is providing in-person services and opening facilities in accordance with the university's health and safety guidelines.
 Refer to general information and hours below for more information.

-Continue to monitor the university’s COVID-19 webpage for the best and latest information.
+Monitor the university's VT Ready page for the best and latest university-wide information.